hack-technicolor/hack-technicolor/docs/Resources.md

 * Sysupgrade and switchover scripts may have been patched by a custom mod you installed to behave differently.
 * AutoFlashGUI exploits this flashing method.

-## Decrypting firmware
+## Decrypting RBI firmware

 RBI files usually contains encrypted BLI images.
 You can easily decrypt them using [Decrypt_RBI_Firmware_Utility](https://github.com/Ansuel/Decrypt_RBI_Firmware_Utility/releases) on any platform (Java Required).
 If you cannot find your OSCK and your device is rooted, then extract it and [share it](https://github.com/hack-technicolor/hack-technicolor/upload/master/osck).
 See [secr](https://github.com/pedro-n-rocha/secr) tools for further details about keys usage and extraction.

-## Checking firmware signature
+## Checking RBI firmware signature

-RBI files are digitally signed.
+RBI files are digitally signed by OSIK, which is the public portion of an asymmetric key.
 This means if you flip a single bit of your RBI file it will be detected as invalid, and won't get flashed.
-Signature keys differ between each board model.
-This means RBI files not compatible with your board won't get flashed either, so nothing bad happens if you try flashing a bad one.
-You can also check by yourself if a file is going to be fine or not for your device.
+For instance, editing the board name inside an RBI file header to match that one of your board will cause signcheck to fail.
+Nothing bad happens if you try flashing a bad one, it will simply get refused.
+Keep in mind that RBI signcheck against OSIK happens before RBI decryption through OSCK.
+OSIK is the same across multiple board models, but OSCK is different for each one.
+You can also check by yourself wether an RBI file integrity is compromised or not according to the OSIK for your device.
 You can do this from your rooted gateway, or from your PC, for any available firmware with known OSIK.

 From the router, just run:
 ```bash